Structure of Education in Kuwait

 The Ministry of Education is the body that oversees all attributes of this level, whether public or private, for both general as well as Islamic education.

-For further studies, students need to attend Kuwait University, which is the only university in the country.
-The university has 30 departments in all in the following colleges: Arts; Commerce, Economics, and Political Science; Engineering and Petroleum; Law; Islamic Law (sharii 'a) and Islamic Studies; Medicine; Allied Health and Nursing; Science; Education; Graduate Studies; and the Women's College.
+For further studies, students need to attend University Programmes.
+The Kuwait University is oldest university in the country.
+The university has over 30 departments and centers in all in the following colleges: Arts; Commerce, Economics, and Political Science; Engineering and Petroleum; Law; Islamic Law (sharii 'a) and Islamic Studies; Medicine; Allied Health and Nursing; Science; Education; Graduate Studies; and the Women's College.
 Other than this university there are three other institutions for higher education-- the Public Authority for Applied Education and Training (PAAET), the Higher Institute of Dramatic Arts, and the Higher Institute of Musical Arts.
 For non-university higher education there are various colleges and training centers, as well as a Cadet Academy (Military).